Firefighting is a challenging, demanding, exciting and fulfilling career.

 - Teamwork and public relations

-A non-refundable $50 money order, payable to the City of Edmonton, will be required at time of writing.
-Cheque or cash will not be accepted.
+A non-refundable $50 payment to the City of Edmonton will be required prior to writing.

-Interviews will be conducted by representatives from Fire Rescue Services and Human Resources.
+Interviews will be conducted by representatives from Fire Rescue Services and Human Resources from July to September.

-A grouping of the highest-ranked applicants will advance to the Station Assessment stage of the process, based on performance in the Aptitude Test, Physical Fitness Test, and Panel Interview.
+A grouping of the highest-ranked applicants will advance to the Station Assessment stage, based on performance in the Aptitude Test, Physical Fitness Test and Panel Interview.

-Applicants will be assessed by a crew after spending approximately eight hours with the Fire Rescue Services crew.
+Applicants will be assessed by a crew after spending approximately 8 hours with the Fire Rescue Services crew between October to December.

-Only applicants who meet the requirements of the Station Assessment will be considered for advancement to the next stage of the process.
+Only applicants who meet the requirements of the Station Assessment will be considered for advancement to the next stage.

-Fire Rescue Services determines the number of applicants to be placed on an Eligibility List based on staffing requirements.
-Applicants are placed on the list according to their performance in the previous steps.
-The Eligibility List will be valid until December 31, 2018.
+EFRS determines the number of applicants to be placed on an eligibility list based on the outcomes from the recruitment process.
+The eligibility list will be valid until December 31, 2020.
 This date may be extended at the discretion of the Fire Chief.